pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/incremental-analytics.md

 ]
 ```

-The content of the `daily_orders_summary` collection after re-running the aggregation for the 1<sup>st</sup> day again, following an addition of a missed order for the old day, should be similar to below (notices the first record now show a value for `total_orders` which is one greater than before, and the value for `total_value` is now significantly greater than before:
+After re-running the aggregation for the 1<sup>st</sup> day following the addition of the missed order, the content of the `daily_orders_summary` collection should be similar to below (notice the first record now shows a value of one greater than before for `total_orders`, and for `total_value` the value is now significantly higher):

 ```javascript
 [